Peter and Meg's Local & Maine Vacation Guide

 Lori's Diner- Great diner, homemade and tasty.
 12 minutes away next to John's Ice Cream on Route 3 West, in Liberty.

 Lost Kitchen- Renowned fresh seasonal cuisine from Maine's Chef of the Year.
-Make rez's at 12.01 AM on April 1st (seriously.)
+Make rez's by postcard!
 10 min. away in "downtown" Freedom.
 (207) 382-3333

 Places to Eat: Belfast